-- as for the point-to-point regulation in order to set the cam foil shape, move the low flame microswitch (cam III) a little lower than the maximum position (90°); - set the TAB thermostat to the minimum in order that the actuator moves progressively towards the low flame position (as for fully-modulating burners, refer to the related paragraph); - 15 move cam III towards the minimum to make the actuator move towards the low flame until the two bearings find the adjusting screw that refers to a lower position: screw V to increase the rate, unscrew to decrease, in order to get the pressure as showed on diagram on Fig. 15, according to the requested rate.

-- Move again cam III towards the minimum to meet the next screw on the adjusting cam and repeat the previous step; go on this way as to reach the desired low flame point. - 17 The low flame position must never match the ignition position that is why cam III must be set 20°- 30° more than the ignition position. - 18 Turn the burner off; then start it up again.
-If the adjustment is not correct, repeat the previous steps.
+- 12 as for the point-to-point regulation, move the gas low flame microswitch (cam III) a little lower than the maximum position (90°); - 13 set the TAB thermostat to the minimum in order that the actuator moves progressively towards the low flame position; - move cam III to the minimum to move the actuator towards the low flame until the two bearings find the adjusting screw that refers to the lower position: screw V1 to increase the rate, unscrew to decrease. - 15 Move again cam III towards the minimum to meet the next screw on the adjusting cam and repeat the previous step; go on this way as to reach the desired low flame point. - 16 Now adjust the pressure switches (see next paragraph).